motoo-tobbler/sm64ex-coop/README_android.md

 ```

 25. Build this `sm64ex-coop` fork.
 This will take a while.
 When it is finished, you can install the `.apk`:

-> At the moment I see a lot of repeated "This app was built for an older version of Android and may not work properly" warnings when installing the `.apk`, and if you have any other Android `sm64ex` builds installed the installation might fail.
-Uninstall other builds first (after backing up your data), then accept all the warnings.

 ```bash
 make -j$(nproc)